top of page

 Education and training opportunities

 *Eligibility criteria to obtain legal advice depends on each individual Working Women’s Centre in the person’s state or territory, as criteria varies across each state/territory.
+Please contact your local WWC to confirm your eligibility.

 female football umpire.jpg